KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 If you wish to use an sRGB color format, you *must* use an API-specific sRGB color format such as ``DXGI_FORMAT_R8G8B8A8_UNORM_SRGB``, ``GL_SRGB8_ALPHA8`` or ``VK_FORMAT_R8G8B8A8_SRGB`` for the OpenXR runtime to automatically do sRGB-to-linear color space conversions when reading the image.

 We also check that the runtime has a supported depth format so that we can create a depth swapchain.
+You can check this with :openxr_ref:`xrEnumerateSwapchainFormats`.
+Unfortunately, there are no guarantees with in the OpenXR 1.0 core specification or the :openxr_ref:`XR_KHR_composition_layer_depth` extension revision 6 that states runtimes must support depth format for swapchains.
+Most XR systems and/or run support depth swapchain formats.
 This will be useful for :openxr_ref:`XR_KHR_composition_layer_depth` and AR applications.
 See :ref:`Chapter 5.2<5.2 Composition Layer Depth>`.

+If no swapchain depth format is found, applications should use a depth buffer/texture to render graphics.
+This depth buffer/texture can not be used with :openxr_ref:`XR_KHR_composition_layer_depth`.

 Copy the code below into the ``CreateSwapchains()`` method: